GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 </pre>

-This setup is also very flexible, as components which use different props can be wrapped in the same PrivateRoute component.
+This setup is also very flexible, as components which use different props can be wrapped in the same <span class="code-snippet">PrivateRoute</span> component.